microsoft/nearobject-framework/README.md

 Note that all language feature configuration is constrained by the Windows build system since it is the most limiting factor.
 As such, the current C++ language version being used is C++ 17.
 To fill in the gaps to newer C++ standards, the [Microsoft C++ Guidelines Support Library (GSL)](https://github.com/microsoft/GSL) is available to all CMake-based projects using the `GSL` link target, then including the headers as appropriate (eg. `#include <gsl/gsl.h>`).
 This provides implementations of post-C++17 features such as `std::span`, `narrow_cast`, etc..

+## Coding Guidelines

+Where possible, we will attempt to use primitives provided by the [C++ Standard Library](https://en.cppreference.com/w/cpp/header) for interoperability between common and OS-dependent code.
+The use of OS-specific primitives and libraries is reserved for scenarios where they are strictly needed (eg. calling an OS/System API), or where the highest possible performance is required and only the OS implementation can provide this.

+The coding style is dictated by the `.clang-format` file in the root of the project.
+Please configure your editor to format sources accordingly.
+Above all, the coding style should be kept as consistent as possible.

 ## Development Environment Setup

 ### CMake